amuhebwa/messenger-bot-tutorial/PreParty.md

     ```

 ### Before the Bot Party:
-### *Become A Facebook Developer*
+### Become A Facebook Developer

-1. If you are not already a facebook Developer, become one: https://developers.facebook.com/
+If you are not already a facebook Developer, become one: https://developers.facebook.com/

-### Before the Bot Party:
+### Get setup to Learn about Natural Language for Developers with https://wit.ai/

-### *Get setup to Learn about Natural Language for Developers with https://wit.ai/*
+1. Make a new folder called *myWit.aiBot1* and cd to this directory.
+Then close the Demo code form Wit-ai:
     ```
     git clone https://github.com/wit-ai/node-wit
     cd node-wit